Bachelor of Science in Accounting

 Suggested Course Sequence

-Access the suggested course sequence for the BS, Accounting and the BS/MS, Accounting/Professional Accountancy from the Accounting/Information Systems Department web page or the Program Plans site on the Registrar's web page.
+Access the suggested course sequence for the BS, Accounting program from the Accounting/Information Systems Department web page or the Program Plans site on the Registrar's web page.

 That’s the best way to really get a feel for what Daemen is all about!
 Daemen is located in suburban Amherst, New York just minutes away from the city of Buffalo.
 To schedule a weekday individual interview and tour the campus, email us firstname.lastname@example.org or call 800.462.7652.